Top attacks against M365

 3. Phishing leading to M365 account takeover –>

-Account takeover leading to theft or destruction of IP, or other critical data leading to –>
+Account takeover leading to theft or destruction of IP, or other critical data.

-Business failure, loss of competitive advantage, loss of investment
+Resulting in: Business failure, loss of competitive advantage & loss of investment

 Likelihood: HIGH